This is how they wanted us to be free. They succeeded.

-On 8 April 1929, Bhagat Singh along with Batukeshwar Dutt exploded two non-lethal bombs in the Central Legislative Assembly, Delhi to protest the passing of Defence of India Act.
+On 8 April 1929, Bhagat Singh along with Batukeshwar Dutt exploded two non-lethal bombs in the Central Legislative Assembly, Delhi to protest the passing of the Defence of India Act.
 They offered themselves for arrest.
-Not only they surrendered themselves to the British police but they used their court as a platform to reach common people of India.
+Not only they surrendered themselves to the British police but they used their court as a platform to reach the common people of India.

-Motive behind exploding bombs –
+The motive behind exploding bombs –

 “We are no lawyers and nor the masters of the English language.
 Therefore, please do not expect oratory from us.
-Leaving all others issues for our lawyers to deal with, I will confine myself to just one point – What was our motive, and to what extent are we guilty.
+Leaving all other issues for our lawyers to deal with, I will confine myself to just one point – What was our motive, and to what extent are we guilty.
 Our country is going through a critical phase.
-In this situation it seemed right to us to sound a warning, and we did this as loudly as we could in a manner that we think is appropriate.
+In this situation, it seemed right to us to sound a warning, and we did this as loudly as we could in a manner that we think is appropriate.
 We may be wrong.
-Our thoughts on this and those of the learned judge may not match, but this cannot mean that we be denied permission to express our opinion.
+Our thoughts on this and those of the learned judge may not match, but this cannot mean that we are denied permission to express our opinion.
 It was necessary to give a warning.
 Frustration and misery increase with every passing day.
 If the affliction is not treated swiftly and appropriately, it can turn dangerous.
 No human power will be able to halt its progress.
-It is our belief that had those in power acted correctly and at the right time, bloody revolution would not have erupted in France and Russia.
+It is our belief that had those in power acted correctly and at the right time, the bloody revolution would not have erupted in France and Russia.
 People in power can change the course of events.
 We wanted to give a timely warning.
 Had we aimed to kill a few people, we would have failed in our mission.
 My Lords, this was our motive and the spirit behind our action.”

-“Had we had no idea of the strength of the bombs we were using, would we have flung them into a chamber where rescpected national leaders like Pandit Motilal Nehru, Shri Kelkar, Shri Jayker were present?
+“Had we had no idea of the strength of the bombs we were using, would we have flung them into a chamber where respected national leaders like Pandit Motilal Nehru, Shri Kelkar, Shri Jayker were present?
 Would we have risked the lives of our leaders?
-We are not mad, and had we been, we would have been locked up in a lunatic asylum and not in jail.
+We are not mad and had we been, we would have been locked up in a lunatic asylum and not in jail.
 We had full knowledge about the strength of bombs.
 It would have been easy to throw the bombs at the occupied benches; aiming them carefully at an empty space was an extremely difficult task.
 Had those who flung the bombs not been sound of mind, the bombs would have landed on the occupied benches and not in the empty spaces between them.
-We should not dealt with in an inappropriate manner, nor should inappropriate opinions be expressed about us.
-As the matter of punishment, it is irrelevant to us.”
+We should not be dealt with in an inappropriate manner, nor should inappropriate opinions be expressed about us.
+As a matter of punishment, it is irrelevant to us.”

 Bhagat Singh called it a practical protest –

-“We humbly claim to be no more than serious students of history and conditions of our country and her aspirations.
-Our practical protest was against the institution which since its birth has eminently helped to display not only its worthlessness but its far reaching power for mischief.
+“We humbly claim to be no more than serious students of the history and conditions of our country and her aspirations.
+Our practical protest was against the institution which since its birth has eminently helped to display not only its worthlessness but its far-reaching power for mischief.
 The more we have pondered, the more we have been convinced that it exists only to demonstrate to the world India’s humiliation and helplessness.
 Time and again the national demand has been pressed by the people’s representatives only to find the waste paper basket as its final destination”

-“We bore no personal grudge or malice against anyone of those who received slight injuries or against any other person in the assembly.
+“We bore no personal grudge or malice against any one of those who received slight injuries or against any other person in the assembly.
 On the contrary, we repeat that we hold human life sacred beyond words, and would sooner lay down our own lives in the service of humanity than injure anyone else.
 Force when aggressively applied is ‘violence’ and is, therefore, morally unjustifiable, but when it is used in the furtherance of a legitimate cause, it has its moral justification.”